rsolution-dz/dynhost-rsolution/README.md

 # dynhost-ovh
-A simple (cron) script to update DynHost on OVH hosting
+A simple (cron) script to update DynHost on RSolution Hosting

 # Prerequisites
 This script works with two linux commands : curl and dig.